AdamKyle/flare/resources/info/time-gates/section-1.md

 Lets go over these:

-- Crafting: When you craft an item, weather you are sucessful or not, you will recieve a 10 second timer.
+- Crafting: When you craft an item, wether you are sucessful or not, you will recieve a 10 second timer.
 - Fighting: When fighting, all attacks are done client side.
 Once you or the creature are dead one of two timers can appear:
   - **If you die**: You will recieve a 20 second time out before you can revive.
     - You are considered dead and cannot do a lot of things.
 See [Character Information](/information/character-information).